 The early pastors of the Milford Church were well educated, numbering among them graduates of Cambridge, England; Harvard, Yale, Princeton, Amherst, Dartmouth, and Oberlin.

 One notable pastor was the Rev. Samuel Andrew, the first of two pastors who served in Milford for over half a century.
 Andrew and nine other pastors in 1701 founded the Collegiate School to give Connecticut a college to train ministers and other leaders closer to home than Harvard.
-In 1707, when the first rector of the college died suddenly, Rev. Andrew was enlisted to serve in that capacity until a replacement was found.
+In 1707, when the first rector of the college died suddenly, Rev. Andrew was enlisted to serve as interim rector.
 For 12 years Andrew led the institution, including the time when the school secured a donation from an English merchant and renamed the school after the donor, Elihu Yale.
-Andrew was also rector of Yale when its location was settled in New Haven.

 In 1738, Andrew died and his assistant, Samuel Whittelsey, was presumed to take his place.
 But the movement called the Great Awakening was gaining momentum around New England, with preachers like Jonathan Edwards and George Whitefield encouraging people to open their hearts to experience God's grace in a tangible way.
 Disagreement over whether to experience faith intellectually or emotionally split many churches between the "Old Lights" and the "New Lights."
 The New Lights in Milford did not want Whittelsey, an Old Light, to be the pastor.
-After three years the tension in the membership of the Milford Church tore the church in two, with some of the New Lights founding the Second Church, or Plymouth Church.
+The Milford Church split in 1741, with some of the New Lights founding the Second Church, or Plymouth Church.
 The first pastor of the new church was Job Prudden, great grandson of Peter Prudden, founder and first pastor of the First Church.

 Left: Third (Present) Meetinghouse - Right: Plymouth Church (circa 1823)